git-pull/tao-of-tmux/manuscript/00-foreward.md

 I don't like to give a slipshod effort.
 If I'm going to take the time to write a book, I'm giving it 100%.

-tmux to me is a tool I find incredible use with, while I don't attach it to my identity, it's been part of my daily life for years.
+tmux to me is a tool I find incredible use with.
+While I don't attach it to my identity, it's been part of my daily life for years.
 I've helped thousands of people learn tmux through my free resource under the same name [The Tao of tmux](https://tmuxp.readthedocs.io/en/latest/about_tmux.html),